-- Be vigilant. - Don't rush a transaction. - · Don't make decisions for your client. - Engage in dialogue to encourage your client to express their motivations. - Record these motivations on file. - Explain the effects of the request on their financial security and objectives, including tax implications. - Try to direct your client towards a product or strategy that fits both their situation and profile. - Suggest a reasonable amount of time for reflection. - If your client insists, - You may refuse to answer the request. - If you agree to the request, give your warning, have it signed by the client and put it on file. - Review the profile if your client's situation warrants it and rebalance the portfolio if necessary.
+- Be vigilant. - Don't rush a transaction. - Don't make decisions for your client. - Engage in dialogue to encourage your client to express their motivations. - Record these motivations on file. - Explain the effects of the request on their financial security and objectives, including tax implications. - Try to direct your client towards a product or strategy that fits both their situation and profile. - Suggest a reasonable amount of time for reflection. - If your client insists, - Verify if measures are in place at your firm, independant partnership or dealer to appropriately react to the situation. - You may refuse to answer the request. - If you agree to the request, give your warning, have it signed by the client and put it on file. - Review the profile if your client's situation warrants it and rebalance the portfolio if necessary.